Sarah Harding reveals her cancer tumours 'have shrunk' amid treatment as she celebrates 'every little victory'.

 In an extract from her autobiography, Hear Me Out, obtained by the Daily Star, Sarah revealed her treatment has shrunk her tumours.
 She wrote, 'MRI scans at the end of December revealed that the tumours in my brain and in my lung have shrunk a bit with the treatment.'

-The star said that while she didn’t know ‘exactly what this means’, ‘right now, every little victory feels momentous.
+The star, who also spoke about planning her own funeral (opens in new tab), said that while she didn't know 'exactly what this means', 'right now, every little victory feels momentous.

 She continued, 'With this news under my belt, I was able to enjoy a relaxing quiet Christmas with mum and yes, I got plenty of lovely Christmas pressies.'